Salesforce was built for SaaS reps, not the Brantford account manager quoting a 12-week food-line run

 How to choose a developer in Brantford

 Choose a team that asks about your quoting process before your sales stages.
 The right partner understands that an industrial CRM is half relationship tracker, half quoting engine.
 Look for experience integrating CRMs with inventory or ERP (Enterprise Resource Planning) data, references from manufacturing or distribution clients, and a willingness to model your blanket-PO reality instead of bending it to a template.
-Pair this with a custom ERP, a quoting layer in your accounting software, and business intelligence dashboards so margin context flows end to end.
+Pair this with a custom ERP, a quoting layer in your accounting software, and business intelligence (BI) dashboards so margin context flows end to end.

 - Model standing contract accounts and blanket-PO reorders instead of forcing them into deal stages